Make a choropleth map with the Mapbox Visual for Power BI

 - Go back to the Format tab.
 Switch the Circle option off and turn the Choropleth option on.

-In order to drill down more deeply into data about wildfires in the United States, you will reference the custom tileset with information about wildfires at the county level that you created in the first step of this tutorial.
+To drill down more deeply into data about wildfires in the United States, you will reference the custom tileset with information about wildfires at the county level that you created in the first step of this tutorial.

 To add this data to Power BI, you will plug its identifying features into the appropriate fields in Power BI.
-The information that you'll need from the tileset are the Map ID, the layer name, and the unique identifier property name.
+The information that you'll need from the tileset are the tileset ID, the layer name, and the unique identifier property name.

 - In the Format tab, click on Choropleth to open the choropleth layer settings.